carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

 ::: hint

-* Think about the headings in the spreadsheet.
+* Think about the headings in the table.
 Do you agree with this labelling?
 *  You can use tabs to create a hierarchy.

 :::